Blog

 • Content and copywriting for marketing materials – banners, flyers, brochures, videos, etc.

-Once we mapped out the channels that we would be focusing on, we came up with a strategy, monthly budgets and lead targets, then started working on implementing the strategy.
+Once we mapped out the channels we would focus on, we developed a strategy, monthly budgets, and lead targets and then started implementing the plan.

-The people involved in the project were formed of a mix between our agency team (a campaign director and a content marketer), other freelancers and agencies that we managed (digital ads, PR, design, video) and the client’s internal team (sales and support on events).
+The project team included our agency team (a campaign director and a content marketer), other freelancers and agencies we managed (digital ads, PR, design, video), and the client’s internal team (sales and event support).

 The first 90 days

-As in a new job, the first 90 days were focused on setting up the materials that we needed in order to better support the sales strategy:
+As in a new job, the first 90 days were focused on setting up the materials that we needed to support the sales strategy better:

 1. Understand the market